oat-sa/taohub-articles/forge/How TAO development works/how-to-contribute.md

 All feedbacks from the community are also gathered in the [TAO Forge](http://forge.taotesting.com/projects/tao/issues), you can find more detailed information about **Issues|issues**.

-By default, people enroled in the TAO Forge have a *reporter* status/role.
+By default, people enrolled in the TAO Forge have a *reporter* status/role.

 The *reporter* can